batuhan-yaras/MyCard/README.md

 <img src="/images/MyCardInterface.png" width = 400px>

 - There is no complicated functions in this app.<br>
-- You can find the main.dart and the other dart files we coded inside of the lib folder.<br>
+- You can find the main.dart and the core folder which has the other codes inside of the lib folder.<br>